About CS210

 You are invited to participate in CS210: Project-Based Computer Science Innovation & Development.
 In this two-quarter, upper level depth sequence, you'll work with Stanford faculty, students, staff and their extraordinary network.
 The course emphasizes the spirit of innovation and excellence that combine so powerfully at Stanford and the larger Silicon Valley to produce many of today's foremost computer science driven technologies.

-In this course, Stanford students are introduced to the tools, methods and strategies needed to successfully design and develop significant and ongoing oftware projects.
-Our students are highly skilled at navigating the entire software design and development process, from conceptual brainstorming to rapid prototyping and, primarily, software development.
+In this course, Stanford students are introduced to the tools, methods and strategies needed to form and successfully manage software design and development projects to the standards of corporate partners.
+Our students are highly skilled at navigating the entire software design and development process, from conceptual brainstorming to comprehensive documentation and development.
 In one two-quarter project, student teams typically put in well over a person-year (3-5 students, 35% effort level) in addition to significant contributions from faculty and other aspects of the Stanford network.

 Successful Project Features